DaiJiabin/mysite/content/posts/Machine Learning.md

     $J(\theta) = \frac{1}{m}\sum_{i=1}^m\frac{1}{2}(h_\theta(x^{(i)} - y^{(i)})^2$
     $Cost(h_\theta(x), y) = \frac{1}{2}(h_\theta(x) - y)^2$

+- We cannot use the same cost function that we use for linear regression because the Logistic Function will cause the output to be wavy, __causing many local optima.
+In other words, it will not be a convex function.__

 - $Cost(h_\theta(x), y) = \begin{cases}-log(h_\theta(x))&\text{if y = 1}\\\\-log(1 - h_\theta(x)) &\text{if y=0}\end{cases}$

   - if $y = 1, h_\theta(x) = 1 \rarr Cost = 0$.